joemccall86/cop5600-term-paper/notes.md

 ## Contributions

-MINION-sm: a novel online learning algorithm for GSGs whihc does not rely on any prior error-prone model of attacker behavior.
+MINION-sm: a novel online learning algorithm for GSGs which does not rely on any prior error-prone model of attacker behavior.
 Instead, it builds an implicit model of the attacker on-the-fly while simultaneously generating scheduling-constraint-aware patrols.